mitchellfagert/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 The car market is saturated with competitors who are all fighting for market share.
-Understanding how the MechaCar will differentiate itself from the compeitition is imperative so that developers can focus on the right metrics influence consumers decisions.
+Understanding how the MechaCar will differentiate itself from the competition is imperative so that developers can focus on the right metrics influence consumers decisions.
 Given the economic macro-economic pressures of decade high inflation, most consumers sensitive to features that save them the most money later down the road.

 ### Metrics to Test

-It is going to be important that the developers focus on the city & highway fuel efficiecney in comparison to its competitors in order to appeal the ever changing demands of the consumer car market.
+It is going to be important that the developers focus on the city & highway fuel efficiency in comparison to its competitors in order to appeal the ever changing demands of the consumer car market.

 ### Potential statistical test & hypothesis suggestion